Nick.com: History

-In December 2018, access via desktop computer to most sections of the site became limited, as links to watch episodes and play games on the site currently all redirect to a page asking viewers to download the network's mobile and tablet apps (both the network's app, along with separate game apps) for access to games and programming instead.
-As of December 2018, Nick.com no longer makes online games.
-This is likely due to Google Chrome's changes that made access to Adobe Flash (which the site was built on for years) difficult to non-existent in line with Flash's phase-out during the end of 2020, requiring a large-scale rebuild of the desktop site that cannot be done behind the scenes.
+In December 2018, access via desktop computer to most sections of the site became limited, as links to watch episodes and play games on the site all redirected to a page asking viewers to download the network's mobile and tablet apps (both the network's app, along with separate game apps) for access to games and programming instead.
+Nick.com also discontinued making online games.
+This is likely due to Google Chrome's changes that made access to Adobe Flash (which the site was built on for years) difficult to non-existent in line with Flash's discontinuation during the end of 2020, requiring a large-scale rebuild of the desktop site that cannot be done behind the scenes.
 It is possible that access to programming and games for desktop visitors could be restored in some point in the near future, with all elements having full compatibility with HTML5 standards.
 Production and distribution for Nickelodeon online games continued internationally until 2021.
-As of September 2022, the last known Nickelodeon web game made is titled 'The Great Nickelodeon Escape'.
+The last known Nickelodeon web game made before the redesign was "The Great Nickelodeon Escape".

-On December 17, 2020, the ability to watch full episodes on Nick.com was brought back, though one must sign in to their TV provider to watch.
+On December 17, 2020, the ability to watch full episodes on Nick.com was restored for pay TV subscribers in the United States, where one must sign in to their TV provider to watch.

-On August 31, 2022, Nickelodeon brought back access to online games on Nick.com after nearly four years, replacing all advertisements for mobile apps on the games section of the website.
-As of September 4, 2022, there are currently ten games now available on Nick.com, including 'Nickelodeon Lanes', a bowling game made in 2021, but which has never been officially released in the USA until this change to the website.
+On August 31, 2022, Nickelodeon restored access to online games on Nick.com after nearly four years, replacing all advertisements for mobile apps on the games section of the website.
+There were ten games available on Nick.com when access to online games was restored, including "Nickelodeon Lanes", a bowling game made in 2021, but was never officially released in America until this change to the website.

+The website was remodeled in 2023 with updated looks with the new 2023 logo change.

+On July 29, 2024, Nickjr.com was closed in order for a remodel of the main Nick.com website, with Nick Jr. becoming a section on Nick.com.

+On February 12, 2025, the international websites (except the UK, German, Latin American, Brazilian, Arabian, Indian, Canadian and Italian websites) were closed in favor of the Global page on this website.